-Steve Oldfield’s documentary Rush To Judgement covers the journalistic fiasco associated with Covington Catholic High School student Nicholas Sandmann and the infamous video where allegedly he “assaulted” Nathan Phillips, a Native-American veteran, on the steps of the Lincoln Memorial.
+Steve Oldfield’s documentary Rush To Judgment covers the journalistic fiasco associated with Covington Catholic High School student Nicholas Sandmann and the infamous video where allegedly, he “assaulted” Nathan Phillips, a Native-American veteran, on the steps of the Lincoln Memorial.
 NOTE: as of this review, Sandmann has settled two defamation lawsuits with CNN and The Washington Post for a reported $500 million total.
 At this rate, he’s on track to receive $2 billion when it’s all said and done.

 “…he ‘assaulted’ Nathan Phillips, a Native-American veteran, on the steps of the Lincoln Memorial.”

 As time passed and as the full footage of the Covington confrontation was released to the public, we soon realized that the narrative being presented on every single news channel and podcast had every point of the story wrong, except that Sandmann wore a MAGA hat.
 Phillips wasn’t even a Vietnam veteran, as reported.
 In his defense, it was the media that said he was a Vietnam veteran, but Phillips never corrected them.

 As an investigative film, Rush To Judgment does what documentaries should do, and that’s present the facts.
 Admittedly, the movie’s thesis was to clearly call out the media’s “rush to judgment” and questions the state of journalistic integrity regarding the truth, whether it fits your desired narrative or not.
 The director lays out the entire story with copious amounts of news footage piecing together the whole account along with interviews with the key players, including Nicholas Sandmann and a few political pundits, mostly on the right, offering commentary.